vishal-raj15/emotion_detection/README.md

 # emotion_detection

-download emotion detection csv data from kagal dataset (fer2013.csv ) 300Mb and harrcascade_frontalface_dfault.xml
+download emotion detection csv data from kagal dataset (fer2013.csv ) 300Mb and harrcascade_frontalface_dfault.xml from opencv repo

 emotion_detection.py to train the cnn model with harrcascade data and then save all weights after training the model to json file
 .In testing_video.py taking video feed from front web camera with the traind cnn model.